skip to main content

 Source: The Health and Safety Authority

-Despite widespread awareness, falls from height continue to occur because they often arise during routine or short-duration tasks where risks may be underestimated.
+Many falls from height occur during routine tasks such as roof repairs, ladder work, maintenance activities, or short-duration jobs where risks may be underestimated.

 • Working from ladders or fragile surfaces